Import the library

 Usage Guide

-You can find more examples in the included test_main.py file or in collective.geo.fastkml, here is a quick overview:
+You can find more examples in the included tests/ directory.

 Build a KML from Scratch